chuckrector/mappo/doc/README.md

 **Note:**

-- It is assumed that you have already generated a PNG file for the map's VSP (e.g. with `v3vsp2png` or similar).
+- It is assumed that you have already generated a PNG file for the map's tileset (e.g. with `v3vsp2png` or similar).
 - You will need to copy that PNG file alongside the TMX file in order to successfully open it from Tiled.
 - Parallax information is lost.
 Not sure how that works yet.